webbhuset/features/README.md

 * Shuffle product position on a specific category, just press "Shuffle Product Order" under __Catalog > Manage Categories > Category Products__

 __Important!__ You need to update the _category products_ index after changing product position.

+### Add category url to product url ###

+When a product url is loaded without category, the category url is added based on the category with the highest level.